+RANDOM EFFECTS MODELS (Chapter 17)

+Experiments and models studies so far:

+Fixed effect factors:

-RANDOM EFFECTS MODELS (Chapter 17) So far we have studied experiments and models with only fixed effect factors: factors whose levels have been specifically fixed by the experimenter, and where the interest is in comparing the response for just these fixed levels.
-A random effect factor is one that has many possible levels, and where the interest is in the variability of the response over the entire population of levels, but we only include a random sample of levels in the experiment.
+- Levels have been specifically fixed by the experimenter - Interest is in comparing the response for just these fixed levels

+A random effect factor:

+- Has many possible levels - Interest is in the variability of the response over the entire population of levels - Only include a random sample of levels in the experiment.

 Examples: Classify as fixed or random effect.

-1. The purpose of the experiment is to compare the effects of three specific dosages of a drug on response.
-2. A textile mill has a large number of looms.
+- 1. The purpose of the experiment is to compare the effects of three specific dosages of a drug on response. - 2.
+A textile mill has a large number of looms.
 Each loom is supposed to provide the same output of cloth per minute.
-To check whether this is the case, five looms are chosen at random and their output is noted at different times.
-3. A manufacturer suspects that the batches of raw material furnished by his supplier differ significantly in zinc content.
-Five batches are randomly selected from the warehouse and the zinc content of each is measured.
-4. Four different methods for mixing Portland cement are economical for a company to use.
+To check whether this is the case, five looms are chosen at random and their output is noted at different times - 3.
+A manufacturer suspects that the batches of raw material furnished by his supplier differ significantly in zinc content.
+Five batches are randomly selected from the warehouse and the zinc content of each is measured. - 4.
+Four different methods for mixing Portland cement are economical for a company to use.
 The company wishes to determine if there are any differences in tensile strength of the cement produced by the different mixing methods.

-Note: The theory behind the techniques we discuss assumes that the population of levels of the random effect factor is infinite.
-However, the techniques fit well as long as the population is at least 100 times the size of the sample being observed.
-Situations where the population/sample size ratio is smaller than 100 require "finite population" methods which we will not cover in this class.
-The Random-Effects One-Way Model $Y{it} = \mu + T_i + \varepsilon{it}$ For a completely randomized design, with v randomly selected levels of a single treatment factor T, and r_i observations for level i of T, we can use the model where:
+The Random-Effects One-Way Model